 For most people, GitHub may seem like something new and confusing.
 However, it is actually a very important tool for developers.
 Git is a version control system that allows developers to track changes in their code.
 GitHub is a platform that lets developers share their code with other people.

 This post will highlight the importance of GitHub in the tech community and around the world.
-After reading this, you should have a better understanding of how important Git and GitHub are for developers everywhere.
-In this post we are going to discuss:
+After reading this, you should better understand how important Git and GitHub are for developers everywhere.
+In this post, we are going to discuss the following:

 - Introduction to GitHub

 For a person who is just learning about Git and GitHub, it’s easy to get confused between the two terms.
 However, there is a big difference between the two tools.

 GitHub was created in order to help people share and contribute to projects more easily.
 It revolutionized project development by bringing together minds from all over the world to work on one single thing and make it better.